Black-collared bulbul

 The black-collared bulbul (Neolestes torquatus), or black-collared greenbul, is a species of songbird in the bulbul family, Pycnonotidae.
 It is monotypic within the genus Neolestes.
-For many years, some authorities considered the genus to belong to the bushshrike or shrike families due to shape and plumage similarities until a review of molecular genetic relationships in 1999 confirmed the behavioral and morphological affinities to Pycnonotidae.
+For many years, its genus was considered to belong to the bushshrike or shrike families due to morphological similarities until a review of molecular genetics in 1999 confirmed that it belongs to the family Pycnonotidae.

-The black-collared bulbul is found in equatorial Africa in its natural habitat of dry savanna.
+The black-collared bulbul is found in equatorial Africa in its natural habitat of dry savanna and grassland.